 - Set fridge on lower settings: very cold settings use more energy and can spoil your food.

 - Only use high when you’re boiling water, and cover your pot.

-- Invest in some reusable plates, cups, and cutlery – it will save you money and be better for the planet.
+- Invest in some reusable plates, cups, cutlerym abd cloth towels – it will save you money and be better for the planet.

 - Start composting!

-- When you throw your awesome woodframe parties, either reuse the solo cups or keep plenty of actual glasses on hand.
+- When you throw your awesome woodframe parties, either wash and reuse Solo cups or keep plenty of reuseable ones on hand.

-- Fact: most hot water in Wesleyan’s houses comes from the heating system, so it takes a lot of energy to produce.
+- Hot water in Wesleyan’s houses comes from the heating system, so it takes a lot of energy to produce.